-ILHIC KEY BILLS - 2-28-2020 (FINAL)
+ILHIC KEY BILLS -9-30-20

 Bill Number Bill Description/Action ILHIC Position Status HB 8 (Flowers) Creates the Medicare for All single payer health care program.
-OPPOSE House Second Reading HB 122 (Kalish/Fine) Creates the Office of the Ombudsman for Behavioral Health Access to Care Office within the Department of Human Services and sets forth role/responsibilities of Ombudsman, including providing assistance to consumers who are uninsured or have public or private health insurance, as well as identifying tracking, and reporting to the appropriate regulatory authority agency concerns, complaints, and potential violations of State and/or federal rules governing mental health and substance abuse parity.
+OPPOSE House - Rules HB 122 (Kalish/Fine) Creates the Office of the Ombudsman for Behavioral Health Access to Care Office within the Department of Human Services and sets forth role/responsibilities of Ombudsman, including providing assistance to consumers who are uninsured or have public or private health insurance, as well as identifying tracking, and reporting to the appropriate regulatory authority agency concerns, complaints, and potential violations of State and/or federal rules governing mental health and substance abuse parity.
 The legislation, as amended, also requires the Director of Insurance to submit a written report regarding the methodology used to verify insurer compliance with mental health and substance abuse parity laws, as well as details regarding market conduct examinations and any corrective action take regarding parity violations.
-MONITOR Senate Assignments HB 156 (Flowers/Manar) Creates the Prescription Drug Pricing Transparency Act to mandate insurers to disclose certain rate, spending, and pricing information concerning prescription drugs to the Department of Public Health and the Attorney General.
-OPPOSE Senate Assignments HB 272 (Harris) Applies a 1% health insurance claims assessment on all paid claims by an insurer and third-party administrator for the purposes of generating funds for Medicaid.
+MONITOR Senate - Assignments HB 156 (Flowers/Manar) Creates the Prescription Drug Pricing Transparency Act to mandate insurers to disclose certain rate, spending, and pricing information concerning prescription drugs to the Department of Public Health and the Attorney General.
+OPPOSE Senate - Assignments HB 272 (Harris) Applies a 1% health insurance claims assessment on all paid claims by an insurer and third-party administrator for the purposes of generating funds for Medicaid.
 The sponsor ultimately pushed for a new "MCO assessment" that was included in the FY 2020 Budget (P.A.
 101-0009) to fund the state's Medicaid program (with federal CMS approval).
 The assessment provisions include a tiered structure, which applies a \$2.40 per member per month on non-Medicaid (commercial) HMO products based on the 2018 enrollment numbers.
-OPPOSE House Rules HB 466 (Scherer) - House Amendment #1 As amended, the bill mandates commercial health insurance coverage for all substance use services/treatments currently covered under Medicaid.
-OPPOSE House Rules HB 469 (Hoffman) As amended, gives licensed funeral directors sole authority to see pre- NEUTRAL House Rules
+OPPOSE House - Rules HB 466 (Scherer) - House Amendment #1 As amended, the bill mandates commercial health insurance coverage for all substance use services/treatments currently covered under Medicaid.
+OPPOSE House - Rules HB 469 (Hoffman) - House As amended, gives licensed funeral directors sole authority to see preneed policies.
+The bill alters the framework of comprehensive pre-need NEUTRAL House - Rules